-Pain relievers (analgesic medicines) can be used to treat aches and pains and fever.
+Pain relievers, or painkillers, can be used to treat pain and fever.
 Pain relievers commonly used in the treatment of colds include paracetamol, aspirin and ibuprofen.

-You should be careful that children aged 16 years and younger do not take aspirin or combination products that contain aspirin.
+You should be careful that children and teenagers under the age of 16 do not take aspirin or combination products that contain aspirin.
 This is because aspirin can cause a serious condition called Reye’s syndrome in children.

 There are different types of combination products available.
 Combination products usually contain a decongestant.
 Other medicines in combination products include pain relievers, antihistamines and cough suppressants.